 Jonny and Neil now work together campaigning for mental health and suicide prevention.
 I heard their story at my inaugural meeting with the Mental Health Collaborative last week.

-The West of England AHSN, alongside our colleagues in the South West AHSN, contributes towards the collaborative, which aims to make care safer by improving quality in mental healthcare.
+The West of England AHSN, alongside our colleagues in the South West AHSN, sponsor the collaborative, which aims to make care safer by improving quality in mental healthcare.

 The study sessions this group delivers are now the stuff of legends and I was really looking forward to my first session.
-I knew it would be a tough day; the topic was suicide prevention and as you may know my brother took his own life in 1993 when he was 27.
+I knew it would be a tough day; the topic was suicide prevention, which I had personally experienced as my brother took his own life in 1993 when he was 27.
 Michael had schizophrenia and had been unwell for a number of years.

 During the latter years of my profession I have been very closely involved in mental health services.
 I have read many serious incident reports and have often reflected that my experiences have always been depressing.

 But I was really looking forward to hear Jonny and Neil speak about their work.
 They came highly recommended… ‘In my world, the word inspirational gets bandied around a lot, but Jonny Benjamin is truly deserving of that adjective.’ – HRH The Duke of Cambridge.